Post

 1

-Edit /etc/hosts and add these two lines (replace with the real IP addresses):
+Edit /etc/hosts to add (replace with the real IP addresses):

 1